 If you conclude that you are entitled to withhold payment, here's what to do.

 Write a letter.
 Write a letter to the credit card company explaining why you aren't going to pay.
 Describe the steps you took to resolve the problem with the merchant.
 (Alternatively, you might be able to dispute the charge online.)

 The credit card company may not report the amount in dispute as delinquent until the dispute is settled or the matter is decided by a lawsuit.

 Again, there is another process for withholding payment on a credit card if you have a dispute with a merchant—the billing error dispute process.
-You can use this process if you dispute a charge because an item wasn’t delivered as ordered or you refused to accept it because it was defective.
-But in order to use this process, you must act within 60 days.
-To learn about this process, see How to Dispute a Billing Error on Your Credit or Debit Card Statement.
+You can use this process if, for example, you were charged for property or services that were never delivered to you or someone who wasn't authorized made a charge to your card.
+But to use this process, you must act within 60 days.
+To learn more, see How to Dispute a Billing Error on Your Credit or Debit Card Statement.